Upper School Theater

 Courses

-This course provides a practical introduction to four unique styles of performance: acting for the camera, Shakespeare, verbatim theatre, and improvisation.
-Students build on training from the previous two courses as they adopt the appropriate physical tools, vocal dynamics, and imaginative play required for each genre and its conventions.
-Students broaden their expressive capabilities and agility with different acting styles while continuing to develop their own philosophies and approaches to performance.
+This course provides a platform to acquire skills in unique styles of performance such as on‑camera and Shakespearean acting, mask work, and epic, verbatim, and devised theatre.
+Students apply prior training to adopt the appropriate physical tools, vocal dynamics, and imaginative play required for each genre.
+Students broaden their expressive capabilities and agility with different acting styles while continuing to develop their philosophy and approach to performance.
+Specific units of study rotate biennially, allowing students to repeat the course and gain exposure to new material while diving deeper into different facets of making theatrical work.

 This course continues the lessons taught in Middle School Stagecraft I and II and adds a history of practices and practitioners from Greek theatre to the modern stage.
 It focuses on the disciplines of scenery, lighting, sound, and stage management.
 Aesthetics, the design process, and implementation of designs are emphasized.
 Students master high-end lighting and sound equipment and gain a basic understanding of hand tools and scenic construction practices.
 The final assessment is based on a project each student chooses from the disciplines offered.
 Students enrolled in this class serve in an array of roles during rehearsals, technical rehearsals, and live productions.
 Those not working directly on a project are expected to view the production and contribute to classroom discussions.
 All students participate in a group strike of scenery, lights, and costumes the day after a production closes.